 Medieval Theories of Obligationes

 Obligationes (literally, “obligations”) or disputations de obligationibus were a medieval disputation format that became very widespread in the thirteenth and fourteenth centuries.
 Although their name might suggest they had something especially to do with ethics or moral duty, they did not.
-The purpose of these disputations has been something of a mystery to modern scholars.
+The purpose of these disputations was strictly logical.
 Several kinds of disputations de obligationibus were distinguished in the medieval literature.
 The most widely studied kind to date was called “positio” (= positing).
-This kind of "obligational" disputation shows, in some authors' theories, a marked similarity to recent theories of counterfactual reasoning.
-On the other hand, there are also suggestive indications that the medieval disputation de obligationibus lay at the background of the modern practice of the academic “thesis defense.”
+It is difficult or even impossible to map the genre to the genres of modern logic, but issues involved include at least counterfactual and per impossibile reasoning, and dynamic commitment to remain logically consistent.
+Disputations de obligationibus appear to lay at the background of the modern practice of the academic “thesis defense.”

 - Other Internet Resources